peterbourgon/peter-bourgon-org/src/about/index.md

 <span style="position:relative; top:-115px; left:-260px; font-size:100px; color:#fff;" class="blink">&rarr;</span>

 I'm Peter, a distributed systems software engineer.
-I'm currently living in Berlin, Germany, working on search and discovery for [SoundCloud](http://soundcloud.com).
+I'm currently living in Berlin, Germany, working on large-scale data services for [SoundCloud](http://soundcloud.com).

-I'm into well-designed and maintainable code, avoiding pre- and over- optimization, and best practices.
+I'm into well-designed and maintainable code, avoiding pre- and over-optimization, and best practices.
 For fun, I do a lot of reading, and when the weather's nice, I'm an avid runner.

 Some nice things to read on the internet are, in no particular order, [the Atlantic](http://www.theatlantic.com),